IBM/integrity-enforcer/docs/README_DEPLOY_IV_ACM_ENV.md

-# How to install Integrity Verifier using the ACM policy
+# How to install Integrity Verifier using the [ACM](https://www.redhat.com/en/technologies/management/advanced-cluster-management) policy.

 ##

-This section describe the steps for deploying Integrity Verifier (IV) on your managed cluster via ACM policy.
+This section describe the steps for deploying Integrity Verifier (IV) on your ACM managed cluster via policy.

 1. Retrive the source from `policy-collection` Git repository.

     git clone this repository and moved to `policy-collection` directory

     ```